bozsahin/cogs542/README.md

 <b> The course is now online, thanks to Covid-19. </b>

 Weekly flow of the course: 1) I put the week's lecture video up in youtube.
 2) You watch it before our meeting (synch) point.
 We discuss the topics of the week, and questions.
-3) You do a short quiz on the week's topics, take home and solo work, and submit in PDF to us BY FRIDAY of the week.
-4) You present a paper related to combinators, which we record.
+3) You do a short quiz on the week's topics, take home and solo work, 4) You present a paper related to combinators, which we record.
 Synched attendance is required.